untapped-inc/sema-docs/docs/getting-started.md

 !!! note
     The clients are configured to access the server on port 3001.

-To learn more about the REST API server, please [click here](/sema-docs/rest-api/overview).
+To learn more about the REST API server, please [click here](rest-api/overview.md).

+## The Web Back Office

+Time to run the back office.

+### Prerequisites 3

+From this point of this tutorial, here's what you'll need to follow along:

+* Assuming you are currently in the `sema-core` directory, move back into the root directory: `cd ..`
+* Create a new repository by forking the official web back office repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
+Link to the repo: https://github.com/untapped-inc/sema-back-office-web
+* Clone your new repository to a local directory: `git clone https://github.com/YOUR-USERNAME/sema-back-office-web.git` - Make sure to change ==YOUR-USERNAME== to your Github username or the one you chose to fork the repo for
+* Move into the root directory of the web back office: `cd sema-back-office-web`
+* Install react-scripts (To be able to run the client): `yarn global add react-scripts`
+* From this point on, we expect that you are in the root directory of the web back office

-## Running the dashboard client
+### Running the web back office

-Now it's time to run the dashboard client.
+Now it's time to run the back office.
 Here are the steps to follow:

-* Move into the `report_client` directory: `cd report_client`
 * Install dependencies: `yarn`
 * Run the client: `yarn start`

 It should start running at http://localhost:3000

-Notice the port numer: 3000
+Notice the port number: 3000

-Go to the above link and test the client by logging in with the user you created during the [database setup](#setting-up-the-database).
+Go to the above link and test the client by logging in with the user credentials you created during the [database setup](#populating-the-required-tables).

-To learn more about the dashboard client, please [click here](/sema-docs/dashboard/overview).
+To learn more about the back office, please [click here](back-office/overview.md).

-## Running the POS client
+## The POS Mobile Client

 Finally, let's run the POS client.

+### Prerequisites 4

+From this point of this tutorial, here's what you'll need to follow along:

+* Assuming you are currently in the `sema-back-office-web` directory, move back into the root directory: `cd ..`
+* Create a new repository by forking the official POS mobile client repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
+Link to the repo: https://github.com/untapped-inc/sema-pos-mobile
+* Clone your new repository to a local directory: `git clone https://github.com/YOUR-USERNAME/sema-pos-mobile.git` - Make sure to change ==YOUR-USERNAME== to your Github username or the one you chose to fork the repo for
+* Move into the root directory of the POS mobile client: `cd sema-pos-mobile`
+* From this point on, we expect that you are in the root directory of the POS mobile client

+### Running the POS mobile client

 * Follow the Android setup steps at [the official react native  docs](https://facebook.github.io/react-native/docs/getting-started.html#content).
 Make sure you select the appropriate tabs in the instructions.
     * "Building Projects with Native Code"
     * "Development OS: macOS or Windows or Linux.
     * Target OS: Android"
-* Move into the mobile_client directory: `cd mobile_client`
 * Install dependencies: `yarn`
 * Create and open an emulator either by using [Genymotion](https://www.genymotion.com) or the [Android Studio AVD](https://developer.android.com/studio/run/emulator)
     * Use at least a 7 inch tablet with a minimum Android version of 6.0.0